testflows/TestFlows-WebSite/source/handbook/index.md

                 pressure_switch(pressure=pressure, volume=volume)
 ```

-As expected it will catch the fault with the following combinations.
+As expected it will catch the fault in the following combinations:

 ```bash
 Failing